ohsu-qin/med2image/README.md

 ### FNNDSC script checkout

 An alternate method of installing this script and <b>some</b> of its internal dependencies (<tt>error.py, dgmsocket.py, message.py</tt>) is to checkout the FNNDSC github scripts repository, https://github.com/FNNDSC/scripts.

 ## Command line arguments

-        -i|--inputFile <inputFile>
+        inputLocation <path>
-        Input file to convert.
+        Input image file or directory.
 Typically a DICOM file or a nifti volume.
+When used with the --sliceToConvert option, the location is a directory containing DICOM files.

         [-d|--outputDir <outputDir>]
         The directory to contain the converted output image files.